-3. For the BIOS setting, we need to press the shift key and hold it until the POP-UP menu.
+3. For the BIOS setting, we must press the shift key and hold it until the POP-UP menu.
 Now press the escape key to get the menu.

-5. After that, we need to click on the recovery mode option which is present on the second line.
+5. After that, we need to click the recovery mode option on the second line.

-8. The default root partition is mounted with read-only, so we are required to read/write permission.
-With the help of the below command, we can read/write as below.
+8. The default root partition is mounted with read-only, so we must read/write permission.
+With the command’s help, we can read/write as below.

 mount –o remount, rw/

-9. If we have any other point for the separator, then we need to use the below command as follows.
+9. If we have any other point for the separator, we need to use the below command.

-- Clean: By using this option we can clean the space from the system, sometimes our system space gets full then we can use it.
+- Clean: Using this option, we can clean the space from the system; sometimes, our system space gets full, then we can use it.

-- fsck: If we want to configure the graphic driver or sometimes our hard drive is corrupted then we can use fsck.
+- fsck: If we want to configure the graphic driver or sometimes our hard drive is corrupted, we can use fsck.

-- grub: If we want to upgrade the grub boot loader then with help of this command, we can automatically update the grub.
+- grub: If we want to upgrade the grub boot loader, then with the help of this command, we can automatically update the grub.